dfreelon/TSM/README.rst

 Here's what you need to use TSM:

 - ``tsm.py``, the TSM Python module provided here
-- `python-louvain`_, Thomas Aynaud's Python
-  implementation of the Louvain method of network community detection.
+- `python-louvain`_, Thomas Aynaud's Python implementation of the Louvain method of network community detection.
-- `NetworkX`_, a widely-used Python module for general network analysis.
+- `NetworkX`_, a Python module for general network analysis.
 - `Python`_ 3.x (needed for Unicode support)

 .. _python-louvain: https://bitbucket.org/taynaud/python-louvain